opentext-idol/topic-map/README.md

 Yes

 ## License
-Copyright 2016 Hewlett-Packard Development Company, L.P.
+Copyright 2016 Hewlett Packard Enterprise Development LP

 Licensed under the MIT License (the "License"); you may not use this project except in compliance with the License.